 2. Your Friends Can’t Act

-I know you think your script is pretty damn good (lets face – none of your mates have the balls or the know-how to tell you it sucks) and now you really want to squander whatever nest egg your producer has whipped together for your budget?
+I know you think your script is pretty damn good (let’s face – none of your mates has the balls or the know-how to tell you it sucks) and now you really want to squander whatever nest egg your producer has whipped together for your budget?

 Here’s how to really screw up – put your mates in the movie, and not professional actors.
 Let me wag my finger and make sure you as a director, know how to direct performance.